CORE4/fulmar/README.md

 requires the mysql header files.
 So on a linux system, you want to install libmariadbclient-dev/libmysqlclient-dev or similar.

-You also need cmake to build the dependencies.
+You also need cmake and pkg-config to build the dependencies.

-- OSX: brew install mariadb cmake
+- OSX: brew install mariadb cmake pkg-config
 - Ubuntu: apt-get install libmariadbclient-dev build-essential cmake

 ## Installation